Freedom Party of Ontario: 1984–2002

 The FPO was best known during the 1980s for its campaigns against censorship and provincial laws that restricted Sunday shopping.
 Robert Metz, the party's first president, spoke for the FPO in 1987 when he argued that the Sunday shopping debate was fundamentally about freedom of choice for the retailer and consumer.
 Leading FPO members also opposed legal restrictions on pornography that depicts consensual sex between consenting adults, and opposed the prohibition of marijuana, arguing that the state did not have the right to legislate in such matters.

 On economic issues, the FPO supported tax reductions and opposed provincial welfare programs.
 It was also critical of the Ontario Human Rights Commission and of affirmative action programs.
 Some prominent former members of Voice of Canadians (VOC), a now-defunct group that opposed official multiculturalism and official bilingualism, have affiliated with the FPO since the 1990s.

-Metz became the first leader of the party in 1987, and served until 1994 when he was replaced by Jack Plant.
+Metz became the first leader of the party in 1987.
+Metz served as leader until 1994, when he was replaced by Jack Plant.
 Plant stepped down in 1997, and was replaced by Lloyd Walker.
 All of the party's leaders between 1987 and 2002 were from London, and the party's activities were organized primarily from that city.
 The party newsletter, Freedom Flyer, was published on an occasional basis, and back copies are available online.

 The Freedom Party has opposed government restrictions on free speech and freedom of expression throughout its existence, arguing that the state has no right to intervene except in cases of fraud, defamation, or the commission of crimes such as sex with children.
 Marc Emery frequently challenged Canada's censorship laws during his years as an FPO organizer, via the private bookstore he operated in London.
 He continued to do so after resigning from FPO in 1990.

 The FPO took a civil libertarian stance on hate speech and the rights of individuals to express political opinions, whether those opinions are rational or irrational, unoffensive or offensive, popular or unpopular.
 In 1999, the London police wrote to Raphael Bergmann and Tyler Chilcott alleging that they were members of the Northern Alliance.
 The letter stated that, as they belonged to an "extreme right-wing" group they were "required" to report to the police to explain their opinions.
 The FPO's then leader, Lloyd Walker requested that Solicitor-General David Tsubouchi provide a list of "extreme" political beliefs that could result in such police action.
-No response was provided by the government, and nothing more came of the matter. here.
+No response was provided by the government, and nothing more came of the matter.
 Bergmann and Chilcott were never FPO members and the party did not support their views, simply their right to express them.